The Microphones discography

-The single compilation album Song Islands was released in August 2002, and the limited-copy album Little Bird Flies Into A Big Black Cloud was released in September 2002.
+The single compilation album Song Islands was released in August 2002, and the limited-copy album Little Bird Flies into a Big Black Cloud was released in September 2002.
 The 7-inch "Lanterns/Antlers" was also released in 2002, and was included on Song Islands.
 In 2003, the studio album Mount Eerie was released, along with two extended plays consisting of stems from the album: The Singing from Mt.
 Eerie and The Drums from Mt.
 Eerie.
 Mount Eerie is a concept album that portrays a linear storyline.
 After the release of Mount Eerie, Elverum retired the Microphones pseudonym and opted to release his music under Mount Eerie instead, as the themes of his music had changed.

 There were some sparse releases during the Microphones' hiatus: the live album Live in Japan in 2004; the B-sides album The Glow Pt.
-2 (Other Songs & Destroyed Versions) in 2007; the 7-inch "Don’t Smoke/Get Off the Internet" in 2007; an appearance on a collaborative single in 2011; and the 2016 compilation album Early Tapes, 1996-1998, made of selections from the early demos.
+2 (Other Songs & Destroyed Versions) in 2007; the 7-inch "Don’t Smoke/Get Off the Internet" in 2007; an appearance on a collaborative single in 2011; and the 2016 compilation album Early Tapes, 1996–1998, made of selections from the early demos.
 In August 2020, Elverum returned to the Microphones name with the studio album Microphones in 2020, an autobiographical concept album consisting of one 44-minute song.
 The limited-copy album Foghorn Tape was released in March 2021, consisting of an ambient foghorn recording.
-In February 2022, Completely Everything, 1996 - 2021 was released, a compilation box set of the five Microphones studio albums, Early Tapes, and Song Islands.
-Elverum has implied that the box set is the end of the Microphones, which would make Microphones in 2020 the band's final studio album.
+In February 2022, Completely Everything, 1996–2021 was released, a compilation box set of the five Microphones studio albums, Early Tapes, and Song Islands.
+Elverum has stated that the box set is the end of the Microphones, which makes Microphones in 2020 the band's final studio album.